-In disclosing information to relevant stakeholders, consider:

-- Using easy-to-understand language - Whether it is useful to document the AI model workflow with a decision tree to help regulators visualize the complexity of decision-making and justify decisions made by the AI model - Whether it is relevant to refer to PDPC's Guide to Notification, Fry readability graph, the Gunning Fog Index, the Flesch-Kincaid readability tests.
-Besides textual communications, organizations could use visualization tools, graphical representations, summary tables, or a combination of these to aid in communication with stakeholders - Notifications to customers could include: - Explanation of the outcomes of automated decisions on users, and show data source and lineage where possible - Depiction of how the data is trained and labelled - Disclosure of statistics and information on outcomes and model performance - 5.7 Did your organization evaluate whether your Al governance structure and processes are in line with changing standards? - 5.8 Did your organization make available the outcome of the evaluation to relevant stakeholders? - Consider whether it is relevant to keep abreast of local and international developments relating to AI governance - Consider whether it is necessary to also provide an explanation on how/why an ethical evaluation was conducted
+Did your organization In disclosing information to relevant stakeholders, consider: 5.6 disclose the manner in which an AI decision affects - Using easy-to-understand language individuals and if the decision - Whether it is useful to document the AI model workflow with a decision tree could be reversible? to help regulators visualize the complexity of decision-making and justify decisions made by the AI model - Whether it is relevant to refer to PDPC's Guide to Notification, Fry readability graph, the Gunning Fog Index, the Flesch-Kincaid readability tests.
+Besides textual communications, organizations could use visualization tools, graphical representations, summary tables, or a combination of these to aid in communication with stakeholders Notifications to customers could include: Explanation of the outcomes of automated decisions on users, and show data source and lineage where possible Depiction of how the data is trained and labelled Disclosure of statistics and information on outcomes and model performance 5.7 Did your organization evaluate - Consider whether it is relevant to keep abreast of local and international whether your Al governance developments relating to AI governance structure and processes are in line with changing standards? \ Consider whether it is necessary to also provide an explanation on how/why an ethical evaluation was conducted 5.8 Did your organization make available the outcome of the evaluation to relevant stakeholders?